rezadrakhshan/rezadrakhshan/README.md

  🎓 High school CS student from Shahriar, Iran

- ⚙️ Backend Developer with Python & JavaScrip
+ ⚙️ Backend Developer with Python & JavaScript

  📡 Enthusiastic about NestJs